jordancaudill/flexboy.scss/README.md

 #### Fluid
 The `%fluid` selector simply sets `width: 100%;`.
 This serves as a means to counteract the `%container` selector at higher breakpoints.
 #### Colors
-These selectors refer to various color related properties.
+These placeholder classes refer to various color related properties.
 See the following examples for a color defined as `myRed: red`:
 * `%myRed` = `color: red;`
 * `%myRed-bg` = `background-color: red;`
 * `%myRed-fill` = `fill: red;`
 * `%myRed-stroke` = `stroke: red;`
 ### Fonts
-These selectors refer to the font family and weight.
+These placeholder classes refer to the font family and weight.
 See the following examples for a font defined as `helvetica: (400, 700, 900)`:
 * `%helvetica-400` = `font-family: helvetica; font-weight: 400;`
 * `%helvetica-900` = `font-family: helvetica; font-weight: 900;`
 ### Sizes and Line Heights
-These selectors refer to the font-size and line-height css propertues.
-Currently, there are selectors for sizes and line heights from 1px to 250px.
+These placeholder classes refer to the font-size and line-height css propertues.
+Currently, there are placeholder classes for sizes and line heights from 1px to 250px.
 * `%s-48` = `font-size: 48px;`
 * `%lh-60` = `line-height: 60px;`